Edditoria/markdown-plus-plus/README.md

 > - [ ] Migrate existing stable build (master branch) to `v2.0-beta`
 > - [ ] Explore UDL 2.1 and seek for improvement (imply that it may not compatible to older Notepad++)
 > - [ ] Will keep 2 channels: (1) Modern build (which is in beta) (2) Classic build (the current one)
+> - [ ] I'd forgot to create a new branch for migration.
+This master branch will change a lot in these days.
+Sorry for any inconvenience
 >
 > If you have any concern, please hit a message in [Issues](https://github.com/Edditoria/markdown-plus-plus/issues) or in Twitter [@edditoria](https://twitter.com/edditoria).
 > Thanks!